ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 MNIST dataset can be loaded using the `datasets` module from `torchvision`.

-We download the images, turn the `numpy` arrays into `torch` tensors, to finally subtract each pixel by the average greyscale pixel value and divide it by the standard deviation of the pixel values.
+We download the images, turn the `numpy` arrays into `torch` tensors, and apply pixel normalization.

 ```py
 def prepare_mnist():